Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: Illinois State Police33

-Run-Down of Criminal Records & Arrest Records Laws in Illinois
+Rundown of Criminal & Arrest Record Laws in Illinois

-Ultimately, any use of Illinois criminal records are subject to the state and federal laws that limit what can be released and how it can be used.
+Ultimately, any use of Illinois criminal records is subject to state and federal laws that limit what can be released and how it can be used.

-For example, a person convicted of child abuse would automatically be denied employment in a childcare center, but cannot be automatically denied employment in a fast food restaurant based on the past conviction per this statute.18
+For example, a person convicted of child abuse would automatically be denied employment in a childcare center but cannot be automatically denied employment in a fast food restaurant based on a past conviction per this statute.18

 This bill mirrors the Equal Employment Opportunity Commission guidelines on using criminal or arrest records in making hiring decisions, and the EEOC enforces anti-discrimination laws on the local level that unlawfully use background checks in a discriminatory manner.
 The state law is an added reinforcement to already existing federal laws.